Annie Awards: 2008 Best Short Subject mixup

-Kung Fu Panda upset and Disney boycott
+Dreamworks upset and Disney boycott

 In 2009, DreamWorks Animation's Kung Fu Panda swept the Annie Awards in a surprise upset over Pixar's WALL-E, which won no Annie Awards but did go on to win the Academy Award for Best Animated Feature.
 Many felt that the vote had been rigged: DreamWorks at the time gave each of their employees a free membership to ASIFA-Hollywood, which in turn conferred voting rights.
 (For most film awards, voting rights cannot be bought but must be conferred by one's peers.)

 As a result, Walt Disney Studios decided to cease submissions and support for the 2010 Annie Awards from their two animated film divisions, Walt Disney Animation Studios and Pixar.
 Due to Disney's complaints, ASIFA-Hollywood changed the rules on voting for individual achievement categories, making those categories only available to professionals within those categories.
 ASIFA-Hollywood head Antran Manoogian also said that Annie voters would in the future have to be approved by a committee and non-professionals would now be ineligible to vote.

 That was not enough for Disney president Ed Catmull, who had called for an advisory committee of relevant executives representing each studio to recommend rule changes to the ASIFA board.
 Catmull said, "We believe there is an issue with the way the Annies are judged, and have been seeking a mutually agreeable solution with the board.
 Although some initial steps have been taken, the board informed us that no further changes would be made to address our concerns."
 ASIFA-Hollywood did not agree to this demand.

 Disney and Pixar rejoined the Annie Awards in 2011, with no formal announcement.
 Ironically, earlier that year, the Annie Awards had a near-exact replay of the 2009 results, with DreamWorks Animation's How to Train Your Dragon sweeping all the major Annie Awards over Pixar's Toy Story 3, which went on to win the Academy Award for Best Animated Feature and also received a nomination for Best Picture.

-Notable nominations
+Records

 Film

 The following nominees (motion pictures and direct-to-video films) received multiple nominations:

 The following winners (motion pictures and direct-to-video films) received multiple awards: